baburciu/ansible-role-netbox-docker/README.md

 Netbox Docker
 =============
-Ansible role to configure Netbox as a docker-compose project.
+Ansible role to configure Netbox as a docker-compose project with a Caddy Revere-Proxy in front of it, for TLS termination.

 Installation